 The difference between active and passive investing

-If you know anything at all about mutual funds, you probably already have a decent sense of what active investing is.
-The vast majority of mutual funds are actively managed, meaning they employee a fund manager, who’s a little like the captain of a ship or the CEO of a corporation.
-Before beginning a fund, the fund manager will set out his qualifications and generally parameters for choosing securities in a prospectus, then, for as long as he’s the fund manager, will have a free hand to buy and sell securities for that fund in hopes of outperforming its benchmark, or the average return of similar investments..
-The mutual fund will grow and shrink according to how much is invested but its holdings will remain proportional to whatever the fund manager has set out.
+If you know anything at all about investment funds, you probably already have a decent sense of what active investing is.
+The vast majority of investment funds are actively managed, meaning they employ a fund manager, who’s a little like the captain of a ship or the CEO of a corporation.
+Before beginning a fund, the fund manager will set out his qualifications and general parameters for choosing securities in a prospectus, then, for as long as he’s the fund manager, will have a free hand to buy and sell securities for that fund in hopes of outperforming its benchmark, or the average return of similar investments.
+The investment fund will grow and shrink according to how much is invested but its holdings will remain proportional to whatever the fund manager has set out.
 This buying and selling action is what makes this kind of investment active.
-You might say active investing involves a lot of futzing.
+You might say active investing involves a lot of fussing around.

-There’s little if any futzing with a passive investing strategy.
+There’s little if any fussing with a passive investing strategy.
 A passive investor generally takes a position that doesn’t seek to outperform a benchmark, but rather exactly mirror it.
 A passive investor would, for example, seek to track the performance of the entire stock market.
-They could do this by investing in a single exchange traded fund — a single investment that allows you to invest in multiple companies (or bonds and real estate too).
-They could decide to invest in the S&P 500 a fund that tracks the 500 largest US companies.
-Or they might decide to invest in the smaller companies that make up the S&P 600.
+They could do this by investing in a single exchange traded fund — a single investment that allows you to invest in multiple companies (or bonds and real estate, too).
+They could decide to invest in the FTSE 100 Index, a fund that tracks the 100 largest U.K. companies.
+Or they might decide to invest in the smaller companies that make up the FTSE 350.
 Generally, passive investors believe that regardless of how much their investments rise and fall in the short run, they'll probably grow over time.
-Passive investing can be achieved in a couple of ways, through index mutual funds, exchange-traded funds (ETFs) or by investing your money with a robo-advisor.
+Passive investing can be achieved in a couple of ways, through index funds, exchange traded funds (ETFs), or by investing your money with a robo-advisor.
 Both of these maintain their holding with little to no intervention of humans.
 Instead, computer algorithms will track whatever index or market the funds or ETFs are based on.
-So, for example, the composite of an S&P 500 ETF would look like a miniature version of the S&P 500, with all the stock weightings identical.
+So, for example, the composite of a FTSE 100 ETF would look like a miniature version of the FTSE 100, with all the stock weightings identical.

 Pros and cons of active and passive investing

 The advantage of active investing is that sometimes, you might do really, really well.
-Had you owned the small-cap Perkins Discovery Fund (PDFDX) in 2017, you would have enjoyed a 39.51 percent return on your investment.
-If you’d been invested passively in Vanguard’s 500 Index Fund (VFINX) during the same period, you’d only have experienced returns of 18.5 percent, less than half of the actively traded fund.
+Had you owned the small cap Perkins Discovery Fund (PDFDX) in 2017, you would have enjoyed a 39.51% percent return on your investment.
+If you’d been invested passively in Vanguard’s 500 Index Fund (VFINX) during the same period, you’d only have experienced returns of 18.5%, less than half of the actively traded fund.
 But this creates a somewhat deceptive picture.
-Over a ten year period from November 2008 to November 2018, the index fund actually outperformed the actively managed fund by more than 6 percent.
+Over a 10-year period from November 2008 to November 2018, the index fund actually outperformed the actively managed fund by more than 6%.
 This reflects a truism that passive investment devotees never tire of pointing out.
 While many active funds outperform passive funds in the short term, they will fail to outperform them in the long term.
 Studies have shown over and over again that the over 80% of actively managed funds by and large fail to outperform passive investments over the long term.

 If you’re not sure of the difference between a dividend and a derivative and you need some help investing, big respect for you for admitting your limitations.
 These are full-service firms or individuals who’d be happy to manage your money for you.
 Some are spectacular.
 A handful are so worthless that they’re now doing time in the hoosegow.
 Research is a must, and as the famous case of Bernie Madoff showed, word of mouth is not always the most reliable indicator of quality.

 When it comes to choosing an investment provider, it's important to understand exactly what you're getting for your money.
-Are you going to be getting some financial advice and help with your questions along the way or will you be left in the dark?
+Are you going to be getting some investment advice and help with your questions along the way or will you be left in the dark?
 Will they include handy services like portfolio rebalancing to ensure your investments are never dragged off course?
-Will they offer you tax loss harvesting to save you money on taxes when your investments go sour?
+Will they offer you access to human investment advisers to speak with when your circumstances have changed?
 Do they allow you to invest according to your values?

-Remember what we told you earlier, about how fees will eat away your gains like pigs let loose in a Golden Corral?
+Remember what we told you earlier, about how fees will eat away your gains like pigs let loose in a Greggs.
 Money managers will generally charge you a management fee that will likely eat up around 1% of your entire portfolio annually.
-If your manager is a fan of active investing and purchases a variety of mutual funds that carry their own MERs of around 1%, suddenly, you have to overcome a 2% loss every year in order to even break even.
-If you had the misfortune of walking into a certain big name bank until very recently and asking for investing help, you might have ended up paying a 1.6% management fee to be advised to buy the banks propriety mutual funds, which performed worse and came with higher fees than their competitors’.
-Don't be afraid to ask — what am I getting for the fees I'm paying.
+If your manager is a fan of active investing and purchases a variety of investment funds that carry their own annual management charges of around 1%, suddenly, you have to overcome a 2% loss every year in order to even break even.
+Don't be afraid to ask: what am I getting for the fees I'm paying?